-It is not uncommon for young people, particularly with high functioning autism to have comorbid diagnosis of SpLD which most commonly include; Dyslexia, Dyspraxia, and Dyscalculia.
+It is not uncommon for young people, particularly those who are more academically able, to have comorbid diagnosis of SpLD which most commonly include; Dyslexia, Dyspraxia, and Dyscalculia.
 For this reason our delivery takes the form of a multi-sensory approach.